With the SQE, what happens to the LPC?

 Money on my mind

-Law schools are a business.
-While some, like Nottingham Trent, take an "ethical approach" by asking for a 2:1 in most cases, others sell the LPC to prospective solicitors for around £10k and welcome in as many people as they can without compromising on quality.
-A 2:2 degree will pretty much guarantee you a place on a course, but finding a firm that will want to train you afterwards is an entirely different proposition.
-When faced with a 2:2 candidate, firms usually expect a pretty good reason for the grade (ie valid extenuating circumstances), some outstanding features on your CV or, if you're a more 'mature' candidate, a strong first career under your belt.
+Law schools are businesses, and many sell the LPC to prospective solicitors and welcome as many people as they can without compromising on quality.
+With the introduction of the SQE, we think the same will remain true of the provision of the relevant preparatory courses.
+At present, a 2:2 degree will pretty much guarantee you a place on the LPC, but finding a firm that will want to train you afterwards is an entirely different proposition.
+When faced with a 2:2 candidate, firms usually expect a pretty good reason for the grade (i.e., valid extenuating circumstances), some outstanding features on your CV or, if you’re a more ‘mature’ candidate, a strong first career under your belt.

 Make the right choice